EMI-Group/evox/README.md

     state = workflow.step(state)
 ```

-## Use-cases & Applications
+## Use-cases and Applications

-Try out EvoX in your browser with Colab
+Try out ready-to-play examples in your browser with Colab

 | Example | Link |
 | ------- | ---- |